 A discontinuous easement is one that needs the act of man for its enjoyment.

-An apparent easements one the existence of which shown by some permanent sign which, upon careful inspection by a competent person, would be visible to him.
+An apparent easement is one the existence of which is shown by some permanent sign which, upon careful inspection by a competent person, would be visible to him.

 A non-apparent easement is one that has no such sign.